What To Look For When Buying A MIG Welder

 So the more settings a welder has the smaller the jumps in voltage between the settings and the more useable a MIG will be.

 This is where thyristor control welders came in. they have a lot finer adjustment of the voltage (typically 0.1v steps) as its electronic.
 This finer adjustment means you can pick the perfect voltage even for the thinner automotive panels.

 So if you cant choose a thyristor controlled welder, pick a transformer MIG Welder with a low open-circuit voltage on setting 1 and many switch settings.

 This really ibetween them n't important when welding vehicle body panels as you wouldn't normally get to the overheating scenario even on the cheapest welder.
 Welding a quarter panel on a vehicle will typically be done between 60 to 80 amps you would need to do a lot of continuous welding to cause the welder to overheat.
 See my post on What does duty cycle mean on a welder?

 The choke is a very important part of MIG welding, remember we are essentially blowing a fuse and this is quite an aggressive explosion.
 This might be great and just what we need for fabrication but for vehicle welding, this explosion could end up blowing a hole in our panel.
 We, therefore, need to slow down the aggressiveness of this explosion and we do this with the aid of choke.

 The better the choke the smoother the welding.

-The main trouble with a choke in a transformer MIG though is that it is set by the designers for the optimum current of the machine.
-This could mean it's not quite there when welding down low, it's perfect in the middle and not enough at the top.
+The main trouble with a choke in a transformer MIG though is that it is set by the designers for the optimum current of the machine (typically the middle setting).
+This could mean it's not quite smooth enough when welding down low, it's perfect in the middle and not enough at the top setting.

 The wire feeds on smaller MIGs are essentially car washer bottle motors and are a bit rough.
 The drive rollers are a little spindly and thin all surrounded by bendy cheap plastic.